2022B-web-avanzada-soft/munoz-aulestia-cristhian-david/node/0-Proyecto/README.md

 # Proyect of First Bimester
 ## General Info
+The present proyect indicate the first complements to create the app web of PholapSC.
 Some items to consider into proyect:

 ## Table of Contents
 1. [DataBase Diagram (DB)](#dataBase) => MySql Workbench